snapframework/snap-website/templates/tutorials/heist.md

 Sometimes it is useful to pass information (usually in the form of XML data) into the template when it is applied so the template can insert it in useful places.
 This allows you to build page templates that are not just static blocks of code.
-If you are a programmer, you can think of a template as if it was a function that could have any number of parameters.

 In our previous example, we did not pass any parameters to the `nav` template when it was applied, so the `<apply>` tag was empty.
 If we